Quarantine and isolation help protect the public from those who may have COVID-19 by preventing further exposure.

 Quarantine Protocols During the Semester

 If a student or staff member is required by University Health Services to enter quarantine during the course of the semester for any reason, there are strict guidelines that must be adhered to.
 Please see the fact sheets (in the Related Documents section at the bottom of the page) which vary depending on your status.
-Quarantine that is required due to exposure to a potentially infected or infected person, or due to travel outside of New Jersey, is a default 10 days.
+Quarantine that is required due to exposure to a potentially infected or infected person or due to travel, is a default 10 days.

 If you have questions regarding quarantine guidelines, please email firstname.lastname@example.org.
 A reminder: violations of quarantine or isolation are very serious threats to public health and may trigger disciplinary consequences.